 ABOUT THIS PROJECT

-Some other “sunpaths” are made by doing some light painting using the sun.
+Some other “sunpaths” are made by moving the camera towards the sun after the exposure.